This annual list of the best sports equipment and apparel franchises was revised and updated on June 22, 2021.

 Each location specializes in buying and selling gently-used sports equipment for all kinds of sports, including baseball, soccer, ice hockey, field hockey, football, fitness equipment, weight lifting, snowboarding, skiing, skateboarding, golf, disc golf, water sports, wrestling, racquet sports, inline skating, and lacrosse.
 The mix of what’s available in any given location depends on what sports are played in that area.

 This chain is part of the Winmark family of franchise brands (Once Upon A Child, Plato’s Closet, Music Go Round, and Style Encore), all of which resell used items.
-Founded by Martha Morris in Ohio in 1983 and franchising since 1988, the number of locations has leveled off in recent years after a steady decline from 2008-2014 and currently stands at 297 (nine more than the previous year’s total of 288), of which none are company-owned and all are located in the US.
+Founded by Martha Morris in Ohio in 1983 and franchising since 1988, the number of locations has leveled off in recent years after a steady decline from 2008-2014 and currently stands at 290 (down from the previously reported total of 297), of which none are company-owned and 35 are located outside the US.

 2. Fleet Feet